daac-tools/vibrato/README.md

 Vibrato supports options for outputting tokenized results identical to MeCab, such as ignoring whitespace.

+### Training parameters

+Vibrato also supports training parameters (or costs) in dictionaries from your corpus.
+The detailed description can be found [here](./docs/train.md).

 ## Basic usage

 This software is implemented in Rust.